Kazhuu/movelister/README.md

 * Details sheet is missing coloring on some columns when entering result data.
     This is because conditional formatting is places by hand and not programmatically when Details sheet is generated.
-* When generating non-existing view in Master List Overview sheet will be generated and Python code will throw an error after that.
-User should be warned that not view exists with that name.
 * Input list from Input sheet is not taken from correct input list when Details sheet is generated.
 At the moment Default input list is always taken.
 * Input sheet color column is not used.
 Use it in Details sheet on result column